Last modified July 23, 2021

 Then you can see the different update modes of the e-Ink screens and the flickers I mean, to give you the idea.

 You will see partial updates (when the screen flickers switching between black and white) and partial updates occur, which do not cause flickering.

 Nothing prevents doing a "partial" update of the "whole" of the screen.
 It is a way to avoid flickering, although this has a limit and every x partial updates it is necessary to do a total update or the dreaded "ghosting" will appear.

 The "Ghosting" effect, which may appear, causes old images to remain softly marked on the screen for a while (or definitely, in case of misuse).

 To solve the two previous problems, inherent to e-Ink screens, the chosen screen supports a mode of partial update.
 This allows us to update only one or more parts of the screen in a much faster way, with less current consumption and without flickering.

 To avoid ghosting you have to keep doing a full screen update from time to time (with its two seconds duration and its blinks).
 I have designed the meter software so that this is user configurable.

 By default the screen does a full update every 30 partial updates.
 If the measurement period is, for example, 5 minutes, it will only do one full update every two and a half hours.

 For optimize this further, I have implemented in the firmware what I call «hysteresis display«.
 This allows the screen to be updated only if there are significant differences in the meter values with respect to those shown on the screen.
-We can configure the CO2 meter so that, for example, the screen is only updated if the change in CO2 concentration is greater than 30 ppm or the temperature in more than 0.5ºC.
+We can configure the CO2 meter so that, for example, the screen is only updated if the change in CO2 concentration is greater than 50 ppm or the temperature greater than 0.5ºC.
 This is fully user configurable and it can greatly reduce consumption.